Bluefinger/bevy_rand/README.md

 ## Using Bevy Rand

 Usage of Bevy Rand can range from very simple to quite complex use-cases, all depending on whether one cares about deterministic output or not.
-First, add `bevy_rand`, `rand_core` and `bevy_prng` to your `Cargo.toml` to bring in both the components and the PRNGs you want to use.
+First, add `bevy_rand`,`bevy_prng`, and either `rand_core` or `rand` to your `Cargo.toml` to bring in both the components and the PRNGs you want to use, along with the various traits needed to use the RNGs.
 To select a given algorithm type with `bevy_prng`, enable the feature representing the newtypes from the `rand_*` crate you want to use.

 ```toml
 rand_core = "0.6"